TusharaTalasila/Spotify-Playlist-Creator/README.md

    ```
 4. Set up your Spotify Developer account and obtain API credentials
 5. Ensure you have the `spotify_tracks.csv` file in your project directory (https://www.kaggle.com/code/muhammedtausif/top-songs-eda/input)
-6. Update your Spotify Developer App to include the scopes: `playlist-modify-public` and `playlist-modify-private`

 ## Usage
 1. Run the script: